actions/actions-runner-controller/README.md

 _Be sure to add the volume mount to the container that is supposed to run the docker daemon._

+_Be sure to trigger several workflow runs before checking if the cache is effective.
+ARC requires an `Available` PV to be reused for the new runner pod, and a PV becomes `Available` only after some time after the previous runner pod that was using the PV terminated.
+See [the related discussion](https://github.com/actions-runner-controller/actions-runner-controller/discussions/1605)._

 By default, ARC creates a sidecar container named `docker` within the runner pod for running the docker daemon.
 In that case, it's where you need the volume mount so that the manifest looks like: